PrintersForAnts/Salad_Fork/docs/wiring.md

 Endstops plug in as follows:
 - X endstop plugs into X endstop plug (if not using sensorless)
 - Y endstop plugs into Y endstop plug (if not using sensorless)
-- Z endstop plugs into Z endstop plug.
+- Z endstop plugs into Z endstop plug (if used)
-- Klicky plugs into Z probe plug
+- Klicky plugs into Z probe plug (otherwise boop plugs in to z probe)